π¦ Admin Web App (2021.10 ~ 2022.05) β

 - Changes to shared libs had an unpredictable impact since there was no test coverage and version control of shared libs.

-- The issue of page-based frontend presenters being too heavy continued, making it difficult to modify and test.
-This showed the need for clear separation between different parts of the system (domain, application, and infrastructure), so that changes and tests could be more controlled.
+- The issue of page-based front-end presenters being too heavy persisted, which made modification and testing difficult.
+This showed the need for clear separation between different parts of the system (domain, application, infrastructure and UI), so that changes and tests could be more controlled.

-- The frontend was too dependent on APIs.
-Front-end is an app, not a view.
-We need to add mapper between API handler (request and response) and frontend data model.
+- The front-end was too dependent on APIs.
+The front-end should be treated as an application, not just a view.
+We need to add mappers between API handlers (request and response) and front-end data models.

 - There was no standard approach to error handling (such as HTTP status codes and error codes), it was leading to confusion: an error sometimes is 400, sometimes is 500.
 We need the error cases definition based on domain not based on business cases.